2010–11 Vancouver Canucks season: Special events

 Orland Kurtenbach's plaque on the Canucks' Ring of Honour in Rogers Arena.

 The Canucks kicked off their season with a pre-game ceremony on October 9, 2010, to commemorate their 40th Anniversary.
 They also announced Henrik Sedin as the 13th captain of the team.

 Prior to their game on December 11, 2010, against the Tampa Bay Lightning, the Canucks honoured Markus Näslund by retiring his number 19 jersey.
 Näslund was the third player in franchise history to receive the honour following Stan Smyl and Trevor Linden.
 Näslund spent 12 seasons with the Canucks, nine as captain.
 He also holds the franchise lead in points scored with 756.
 The retirement ceremony coincided with Mattias Öhlund's return to Vancouver for the first time since signing with the Lightning in 2009.

 The Canucks also announced that they will be introducing a "Ring of Honour" to commemorate past players.
 Four players will have their names added to the ring this season.
 The first player to get the honour will be Orland Kurtenbach who was the first ever captain of the Vancouver Canucks.
 Kurtenbach's ceremony took place on October 26.
 Kirk McLean was added to the ring of honour on November 24.
-McLean helped lead the Canucks to game seven of the 1994 Stanley Cup Finals.
+McLean helped lead the Canucks to game seven of the 1994 Stanley Cup Final.
 The third player to be inducted into the Ring of Honour will be Thomas Gradin on January 24.
-Gradin was part of the 1982 Canucks team that made it to the Stanley Cup Finals.
+Gradin was part of the 1982 Canucks team that made it to the Stanley Cup Final.
 He now works as a European scout for organization and is heavily praised at having convinced then-general manager Dave Nonis to draft Alexander Edler.

 The final ceremony took place on March 14 when Harold Snepsts was inducted into the Ring of Honour.